5 Signs Your Work Overload Is Too Much & How To Deal With It

 1. You don’t have enough time for self care

-Increased work overload usually means that there is little time left in a day for yourself.
-This is because you have to focus on all the activities going on around you and your mind tends to wander away from you and concentrate on what is going on around you.
-When this happens, you may lose track of the time you used to spend doing something enjoyable.
+Increased work overload usually means that there is little time in a day left for yourself.
+This is because you have to focus on all the activities going on your mind, so it gets harder to concentrate on yourself as well.
+When this happens, you may even forget when was the last time you spent an hour doing something enjoyable.
 This is known as the “work stress syndrome” and can affect your mental state if it is not properly managed.

 2. You feel very stressed

 Work overload can also make you highly stressed and overworked.
 This can manifest through physical symptoms like regular headaches, upset stomach, and brain fog.
-In addition, your mental state becomes highly strained and you become unable to relax as you are constantly thinking about all the work you still need to do.
+In addition, your mental state becomes exhausted and you become unable to relax.
+You may also feel like your’re constantly thinking about all the work you still need to do.

 3. You keep taking on new tasks

 When you work too much, you tend to take on too much too.
 You work on too many projects at one time and you cannot even complete them all.
-You may become so overloaded with work that you feel like you will never be able to finish what you started and you’re slowly getting lost in the chaos of your work.
+You may become so overloaded with work that you feel like you will never be able to finish what you started.
+With work overload growing even more, you’re slowly getting lost in the chaos of your work.
 Sadly, this can make you feel like you no longer notice the world around you.

 4. You get sick more often